ReagentX/500pwn/README.md

   Thanks, and remember to follow me on Twitter @rxcs and ADN @css!

   The code works!
-However not all of the requests go through, so I suggest trying small amounts multiple tomes instead of one large bulk.
+However not all of the requests go through, so I suggest trying small amounts multiple times instead of one large bulk.
 Thanks for reading!